FyraLabs-Graveyard/pungi/doc/messaging.rst

  * ``fail-to-start`` -- when there are incorrect CLI options or errors in configuration file; this message does not contain ``compose_id`` nor is it started in the compose directory (which does not exist yet)
+ * ``ostree`` -- when a new commit is created, this message will announce its hash and the name of ref it is meant for.

 For phase related messages ``phase_name`` key is provided as well.